 There's very little that's actually wrong with the device, but even with its bulging processing muscle, the Optimus G won't sweep aside the Samsung Galaxy S3 or iPhone 5, both of which received a higher raw score from us and an Editors' Choice.
 And we expect the upcoming and Nokia Lumia 920 to put on the pressure too.

 Design and build

-Below the display are touch-sensitive buttons for Back, Home and Menu.
+Below the display are touch-sensitive buttons for Back, Home, and Menu.
 Press and hold Home to also open your list of recent apps.
 Do the same to the Menu button to pull up a Google search bar.

 Features and OS

-Other goodies include two file-sharing apps (SmartShare and FileShare), Polaris Office 4.0 mobile office suite and two video editors.
-Of course, there are more basic apps, such as a native browser and email client, music and movie players, a clock with alarm functions, an address book, a notepad and voice command.
+Other goodies include two file-sharing apps (SmartShare and FileShare), Amazon Kindle, Facebook, Polaris Office 4.0 mobile office suite, Twitter, a video editor, and the Yellow Pages.
+And of course, there are more basic apps, such as a native browser and e-mail client, music and movie players, a clock with alarm functions, an address book, a notepad, and voice command.

 Camera and video

 AT&T's version of the Optimus G comes with an 8-megapixel camera that sits flush with the phone backing.
 If you're looking for the version with the 13-megapixel camera, though, head on over to .
 You can check out the .